 On giving the award, Hardy Merriman, President of the International Center on Nonviolent Conflict (ICNC) stated: "We are deeply honored to present the Lawson Award to these three courageous, strategic, and inspiring organizations.
 Each of them is shaping their societies for the better, and their efforts are a model for others around the world striving to achieve their rights, freedom, and justice."
 The award will be presented at the 11th annual ICNC Summer Institute at The Fletcher School of Law and Diplomacy near Boston, Massachusetts, USA.
 The Summer Institute brings together international professionals, activists and scholars for an intensive week-long program of learning about nonviolent civil resistance.
 The ceremony for the James Lawson Award will take place on Wednesday, June 22 at 1:10pm EDT.
-A livestream of the ceremony will be available for viewing at http://www.youtube.com/user/NonviolentConflict/live.
-To receive updates about the ceremony in real time, follow @nvconflict on Twitter or like ICNC's Facebook page.
+For more information on how to view the livestream, visit www.nonviolent-conflict.org, follow @nvconflict on Twitter, or like ICNC's Facebook page.